 It is important to remember that you need both concrete and abstract reasoning skills to solve problems in day-to-day life.
 In many cases, you utilize aspects of both types of thinking to come up with solutions.

 How It Develops

-While abstract reasoning is an essential skill, it isn’t something who people are born with.
+While abstract reasoning is an essential skill, it isn’t something that people are born with.
 Instead, this cognitive ability develops throughout the course of childhood as children gain new abilities, knowledge, and experiences.